 The top places to sample amazing local foods would be the plethora of trendy cafes and bakeries in Taipa and Coloane.
 You could also visit Riquexo – a real old-school canteen-style foodie haven.
 The restaurant Antonio offers some of the best Portuguese food in Macau, while restaurants like Robuchon au Dome show off the fine dining splendor of Macau.

-No matter where you eat though, it’s essential to enjoy a couple of pasteis de natas (Portuguese custard tarts) during your Macau itinerary!
+No matter where you eat though, it’s essential to enjoy a couple of pasteis de natas (Portuguese egg tarts) during your Macau trip.
+You can find really good ones at Lord Stow’s Bakery in Taipa Village.

 Insiders Tip: The most popular and authentic Macanese dishes include tapas selections, the pork chop bun, ginger milk, and almond cakes.

-If you will be planning a three day itinerary in Macau or longer, then you’ll need to fill out your time with some more activities!
-Here are some other top places to visit in Macau during three days.
+If you will be planning a three-day itinerary in Macau or longer, then you’ll need to fill out your time with some more activities!
+Here are some other top places to visit in Macau for three days.

 Macau Giant Panda Pavilion